fboender/mcplayeredit/README.txt

     New World> give 64 264
     Added 64 x Diamond in slot 3

     New World> give 264
     Added 64 x Diamond in slot 4

     New World> give 128 Log
     Added 64 x Log in slot 5
     Added 64 x Log in slot 6

+    New World> remove 128 Log
+    Removed 128 x Log

     New World> bookmark Pit of DOOM
     Bookmark 'Pit of DOOM' created.